by Collyn Rivers

 Camper Trailer Cons – if a pop-up or folding long canvas top, that top can take 30 minutes or more to erect.
 Furthermore, wet canvas (and adjacent items) rapidly gets truly smelly at all times.

-Caravan Pros – more spacious, no canvas, can take more essentials and accessories, the tow vehicle is usually comfortable and can be used when not towing
+Travel Trailer Pros – more spacious, no canvas, can take more essentials and accessories, the tow vehicle is usually comfortable and can be used when not towing

 Motorhome Pros – no towing involved (unless towing a small car behind), everything in ‘one box’